CALIFORNIA FREELANCERS

 Example: If you are not currently covered and you meet one of the eligibility requirements on April 17, April 30 will be the end of your Initial Qualifying Period.
 May and June are the processing period months and coverage starts the 1st of the following month, in this case, July 1.
 April 30 will be the end of your subsequent 12 month Coverage Periods, during which you must again earn eligibility for a subsequent 12 month Coverage Period to begin the following July 1.

-All medical plan elections must be made by the effective date of coverage or you will be auto enrolled in the default HMO Plan for your Tier.
+All medical plan elections must be made by the effective date of coverage.

-If you wish to opt out of coverage, you must actively opt out on the enrollment platform or you will be auto enrolled in the HMO.
+If you wish to opt out of coverage, you must actively opt out on the enrollment platform.

 Your annual $300 administrative fee must be paid prior to the commencement of coverage or coverage will be terminated retroactively to the commencement date.

 It may take the carrier up to 30 days from your coverage start date to send you your ID cards.
-See you Enrollment Guide for details.
+See your Enrollment Guide for details.

 Anthem Blue Cross can also be reached at 800-759-3030.

-• Once you have qualified for coverage, your Income Tier will be determined by your total reported earnings in your most recent 12 month Qualifying Period.
+Once you have qualified for coverage, your Income Tier will be determined by your total reported earnings in your most recent 12 month Qualifying Period (and in some cases the numbers of days worked as well).
 If you have qualified for the first time, your Tier will be determined by reported income (and days worked, if applicable) at the end of your Initial Qualifying Period.

-“Reported Income” is the gross income paid on covered jobs, in covered job categories performed for Participating Employers, on which contributions were received by the Plan.”
+“Reported Income” is the gross income paid on covered jobs, in covered job categories performed for Participating Employers, on which contributions were received by the Plan.
+See the Enrollment Guide (link at the top of this page) for Buy-up rates.

-Available No Cost Medical Coverage: California Classic Platinum HMO -OR- High Deductible Health Plan w/ available tax advantaged Health Savings Account (HSA)
+Available No Cost Medical Coverage: California Classic Platinum HMO -OR- High Deductible Health Plan w/ available tax advantaged Health Savings Account (the HSA Plan).

 TIER 2 – Annual reported Income: $50,000 - $109,999

-Available No Cost Medical Coverage: California Classic Platinum HMO -OR- High Deductible Health Plan w/ tax advantaged Health Savings Account (HSA)
+Available No Cost Medical Coverage: California Classic Platinum HMO -OR- High Deductible Health Plan w/ tax advantaged Health Savings Account (the HSA Plan).

 Available ‘Buy up’ Medical Coverage: Classic Plus PPO